mrlucasrib/QChicken/README.md

 ## 💻 Project

-This is a college project, where we put the learned content into practice, they are
+This is a college project in the **Software Engineering** discipline, where we put the learned content into practice, they are
 - Software Architecture
 - TDD (Test Driven Development)
+- BDD (Dehavior Driven Development)
 - Design Patterns
 - Code documentation
 - Componentization (linked libraries)